Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

 Fun fact: 42% of gamers purchase games without trying them, compared to 30% who first download a trial or a demo version.

 This includes subscriptions, full games, add-on content, mobile apps, and social network games.
-The number refers to all content purchases in US for 2017.
+In contrast, only 17% of video games were purchased in physical form.

-To put this in perspective, in 2010 only 31% of all sales were in digital format.
+To put this in perspective, only 31% of all sales were in digital format in 2010.

 Who’s Gonna Be the Next Player?

-Let’s take a quick look at what to expect from the future developments in the gaming world.
+Let’s take a quick look at what to expect from future developments in the gaming world.

 Curious Facts About Gamers